Flat White Coffee Recipe

 A ristretto can only be made with an espresso maker.
 Here is an article on how to make a ristretto.

 Using an espresso is OK as well, which makes the recipe a bit simpler.
 Here are all the ways you can make espresso at home.
-There are various methods you can use other than the espresso maker.
+There are various methods you can use other than the espresso maker, but of course, it is best with a true espresso.

 What kind of coffee beans are best for a flat white?

-I generally recommend using light roast coffee beans for flat white made of a double ristretto.
-If you use espresso instead, medium or dark-roast coffee beans work well.
+I generally recommend using medium-roast coffee beans for a flat white made of a double ristretto, or a light-medium bean with espresso.
 This way, the flavor of the coffee bean shines through without being too acidic.

 While your espresso brews, you have just enough time to prepare 120-150 ml of steamed milk.